rdegges/rdegges-blog/articles/2012/why-im-learning-node.md

 an extremely elegant package manager ([npm][]), that makes building and sharing reusable node modules extremely simple.

-After reading so many negative things about [nodejs][1], I'm completely surprised to report that it is actually pretty damn cool.
-While I'm not (currently) using it for buliding websites or anything like that, it really makes Javascript a lot simpler for people like me: backend developers who want to learn Javascript without all the barriers to entry (I'm looking at you, web browsers).
+After reading so many negative things about [nodejs][nodejs is cancer], I'm completely surprised to report that it is actually pretty damn cool.
+While I'm not (currently) using it for building websites or anything like that, it really makes Javascript a lot simpler for people like me: back end developers who want to learn Javascript without all the barriers to entry (I'm looking at you, web browsers).